1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 5. Does the 1955 nickel contain silver?

-No. The 1955 Jefferson Nickel is composed of 75% copper and 25% nickel — the same alloy used for standard circulation nickels today.
-The only Jefferson Nickels to contain silver were the “War Nickels” dated 1942 through 1945, which were made from a 35% silver alloy to conserve nickel for World War II military use.
-Those coins are distinguished by a large mintmark placed above Monticello’s dome on the reverse.
+No. It’s 75% copper and 25% nickel.
+The only Jefferson Nickels containing silver were the “War Nickels” dated 1942 through 1945, made from a 35% silver alloy.
+Those are identified by a large mintmark above Monticello’s dome on the reverse.

 6. What is a Tripled Die Reverse (TDR) on a 1955 Proof Nickel?